wkomal9698/devTinder/apiList.md

 - GET /user/feed - Gets you the profiles of other users on platforms

-Status: ignore, interested, accepted, rejected
+Status: ignored, interested, accepted, rejected